Upfront Strategic Planning Leads to Better Website Development

-Earlier this year, we used the process to develop a new website for the Laureate Group, which owns and operates eight senior living communities in the area.
+In early 2019, we used the process to develop a new website for the Laureate Group, which owns and operates eight senior living communities in the area.
 Beth Anderson, executive vice president of the Laureate Group, said PKI Digital Marketing’s planning process was instrumental in delivering a website that is now working hard for the business.

 “The PKI Digital Marketing team’s strategic planning process provided us a roadmap to effectively reach our market and identify key audiences, services, channels and crystallize our messaging,” Anderson said.
 “Through PKI’s website development process they brought everything together to launch our new website that clearly defines what makes the Laureate Group’s senior living communities unique among southeastern Wisconsin senior living options.”
 See the site at www.laureategroup.com.